ydirson/gl-streaming/INTERNALS.md

 the server.
 However, not all API calls are simple enough for this to be possible.
 Some exceptions are:

-### VBO emulation
+### `glVertexAttribPointer` client-array case

-Some calls (eg. glVertexAttribPointer) interpret differently their `pointer` parameter, depending whether a VBO is active (in which case it is an offset into the VBO) or not (in which case it is a pointer to client array).
-The `GLS_EMULATE_VBO` define tries to emulate the client-array behaviour with a VBO, and was described by its author as "May be removed later.
-It may slower than 2x when enabled", though it has been made the default because non-emulated client-array support is broken (non existent?).
-OTOH the emulated version is broken too, as shown by es2tri not working.
+`glVertexAttribPointer` interprets differently its `pointer` parameter, depending whether a VBO is active (in which case it is an offset into the VBO) or not (in which case it is a pointer to client array).

+The problem is that the client-array call does not specify the array size, so the client cannot easily transfer the data at this point.
+The vertex attributes set this way are used later, eg. by `glDrawArrays`, and those calls are the ones getting the number of vertices for which attributes are given... so the data can only be transferred to the server at that time.
+Then we cannot know either, if the data will be reused and should be kept in server memory for a later call, so to avoid leaking the server's memory we basically have to retransfer the data every time it is used (we could also come with other solutions, like implementing a fixed-sized server cache for those arrays; it seems unreasonably difficult to find out by ourselves and give hints to the server, without app's cooperation).

+Thus this implementation defers the `glVertexAttribPointer` calls pointing to client-data, and additionally creates a VBO to hold the attribute data (this is what upstream calls `GLS_EMULATE_VBO`, has been cleaned up and is unconditionally activated for lack of an alternative, though we could implement a no-VBO version).

+Some optimisations could be done, eg. send data block only once in the case of interleaved attributes in the same client array.
+Upstream code did this to some extent (only if attribute 0 was active and with dubious array-bounds handling), but this has been discarded as premature optimisation.

+Note: the `glBindBuffer` doc says the buffer "name" is "local to the shared object space of the current GL rendering context".
+Since we're not tracking any context we can assume this will break when more than one shared object space gets used.

+### `glDrawElements` client-array case

+This case has yet to be properly handled, and is protected by an `assert(0)` in the meantime.

 # other things to be documented